-Typically, if the procurement process deems that the cloud customer's requirements are compatible to the cloud provider's service description, a contract is formed between the two parties describing the service agreement and responsibilities of each party to the other.
-In an accountability-based approach this step is particularly important because it is where the cloud provider's obligations to the customer are defined and agreed upon.
+Typically, if the procurement process deems that the cloud customer's requirements are compatible to the cloud provider's service description (capabilities), a contract is formed between the two parties describing the service agreement and responsibilities of each party to the other.
+Service and Privacy Level Agreements (SLAs and PLAs respectively) are particular forms of such contracts or may be produced to supplement a general contract to more precisely define particular aspects of the service.
+In an accountability-based approach this step is particularly important because it is where the cloud